Calcium Tablets Cause Heart Disease

 Links and References

-Conclusions Calcium supplements (without coadministered vitamin D) are associated with an increased risk of myocardial infarction.
+Conclusions Calcium supplements vitamin D are associated with an increased risk of myocardial infarction.
 As calcium supplements are widely used these modest increases in risk of cardiovascular disease might translate into a large burden of disease in the population.
 A reassessment of the role of calcium supplements in the management of osteoporosis is warranted.

 Conclusion Calcium supplementation in healthy postmenopausal women is associated with upward trends in cardiovascular event rates.
 This potentially detrimental effect should be balanced against the likely benefits of calcium on bone.